Fitness: Create a program that's right for you

 You probably have some idea of how fit you are.
 But assessing and recording baseline fitness scores can help you set your fitness goals and measure your progress.
 To assess your aerobic and muscular fitness, flexibility, and body composition, consider recording several fitness scores.
-For example, you might record several fitness scores from the President's Challenge Adult Fitness Test, such as:
+For example, you might record several fitness scores, such as:

 - Your pulse rate before and immediately after walking 1 mile (1.6 kilometers)

 - How long it takes to walk 1 mile, or how long it takes to run 1.5 miles (2.41 kilometers)

 - How many half situps, standard pushups or modified pushups you can do at a time